circleupx/circleupx.github.io/content/post/2022/code-coverage/index.md

 - **logger** is used to specify a logger for test results.
 For a list of available options see [Available test loggers](https://github.com/Microsoft/vstest-docs/blob/main/docs/report.md#available-test-loggers).
 - **DataCollectionRunSettings** is used to set the format, in my case opencover.

-Just like before, the command generates an XML file, in my case located in the same folder as the XUnit project.
+Just like before, the command generates an XML file, in my case the file is located in the same folder as the XUnit project.
 The file is named coverage.opencover.xml and the content inside is as follows.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>